 The excess of the total actuarial accrued liability over the market value of plan assets is called the unfunded actuarial accrued liability (UAL).
+Funding requirements are determined by adding the normal cost and a payment toward the UAL.
+The UAL payment is equal to the sum of individual amortization payments, each representing a different source of UAL for a given measurement period.

+Amortization payments are determined according to the CalPERS amortization policy.
+The CalPERS Board adopted a new policy effective for the June 30, 2019 actuarial valuation.
+The new policy applies prospectively only; amortization bases (sources of UAL) established prior to the June 30, 2019 valuation will continue to be amortized according to the prior policy.

+Prior Policy (Bases Established prior to June 30, 2019)

-Funding requirements are determined by adding the normal cost and an amortization payment toward the unfunded liability.
-The unfunded liability is amortized as a "level percent of pay".
-Commencing with the June 30, 2013 valuation, all new gains or losses are amortized over a fixed 30-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortization period.
+Amortization payments are determined as a level percentage of payroll whereby the payment increases each year at an escalation rate.
+Gains or losses are amortized over a fixed 30-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortization period.
 All changes in liability due to plan amendments (other than golden handshakes) are amortized over a 20-year period with no ramp.
-Changes in actuarial assumptions or changes in actuarial methodology are amortized over a 20-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortized over a 20-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortized over a 20-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortized over a amortized over a 20-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortized over a 20-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortized over a 20-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortized over a 20-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortized over a 20-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortized over a 20-year period.
+Changes in actuarial assumptions or changes in actuarial methodology are amortized over a 20-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortization period.
 Changes in unfunded accrued liability due to a Golden Handshake will be amortized over a period of five years.
-A summary of the current policy is provided in the table below:
+Bases established prior to June 30, 2013 may be amortized differently.
+A summary is provided in the following table: